Competitor Tracking: How to Monitor Competitors in Real Time

 An alert without a response plan is just a notification.
 For each signal type, define what happens next.

 Within 24 hours, someone acknowledges the change and scores its strategic impact (low, medium, high).
 High-impact changes trigger immediate action: update battle cards, adjust messaging, or brief affected teams.
-Everything gets logged with context so quarterly reviews can surface patterns instead of starting from scratch.
+Everything gets logged with context so quarterly reviews surface patterns instead of starting from scratch.

 Track competitors automatically